antiphysika/OmniComp/README.md

 ...with a good handful more in the works.

-And of course, _OmniComp_ wouldn't be a worthy QoL if it did not allow you to compress all of your hoarded emeralds and diamonds.
+And of course, _OmniComp_ wouldn't be a worthy QoL mod if it did not allow you to compress all of your hoarded emeralds and diamonds.
 Who doesn't want copious amounts of diamond blocks?
 Mmm, diamonds...